Mt Murchisnon, West Coast

 - 45m 18.
 Up corner systems leading towards large blank roof, but tend diagonally left 5m prior to roof heading to weakness where roof is only 0.5m wide (4m run-out).
 Gear at roof, through this (crux) then up wall to large ledge (possible belay).
 Off ledge up 3m crack to small roof, but traverse left 3m to avoid it.
 Up steep wall above (on intermittent cracks, 5m left of large unattractive corner), until a move right into upper section of large corner is possible.
 Up this 5m to large ledge below overhangs.

 - 40m 16.
 Up right of overhangs then on to top.

 This climb was established ground up in one 11 hour push.

 Climbs the large, over hanging diagonal corner that splits the prow of the E Lucevan Le Stele.
 Overhangs about 20m over the first 100m of climbing.
 Generally excellent rock that accepts good protection.

 Rack: generous traditional rack to #3 Camelot size, including 5-10 small cams and 15 extendable draws.
 Double ropes essential.

 Start: approx. 50m right of Acrasia below the weakness through overhang 15m above.

-- 30m 24 Steep and sustained, a tad intimidating.
+- 30m 24 Steep and sustained.
 Up wall then through 4m roof via right leading horizontal flake.
 Up and left of hanging block (could not be budged), then right along ledge to belay.